 Adults who have completed the primary series of tetanus vaccination should get tetanus boosters every 10 years.

-Pregnant women are given the tetanus, diphtheria, and acellular pertussis vaccine (Tdap) during each pregnancy.
+Pregnant women are given the tetanus, diphtheria, and acellular pertussis vaccine (Tdap) during each pregnancy (preferably at 27 to 36 weeks gestation).
 This strategy prevents women and newborns from getting tetanus.
 When pregnant women are vaccinated, antibodies to tetanus are transferred from the mother to the fetus during pregnancy, and the newborn has antibodies to tetanus at birth.

 When people are injured, they can help prevent tetanus by promptly and thoroughly cleaning wounds.